Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Shadow
-ttt_shadow_start_timer                      30      // How much time (in seconds) the shadow has to find their target at the start of the round ttt_shadow_buffer_timer                     7       // How much time (in seconds) the shadow can stay of their target's radius without dying ttt_shadow_alive_radius                     8       // The radius (in meters) from the living target that the shadow has to stay within ttt_shadow_dead_radius                      3       // The radius (in meters) from the death target that the shadow has to stay within ttt_shadow_target_buff                      4       // The type of buff to shadow's target should get.
+ttt_shadow_start_timer                      30      // How much time (in seconds) the shadow has to find their target at the start of the round ttt_shadow_buffer_timer                     7       // How much time (in seconds) the shadow can stay out of their target's radius without dying ttt_shadow_alive_radius                     8       // The radius (in meters) from the living target that the shadow has to stay within ttt_shadow_dead_radius                      3       // The radius (in meters) from the death target that the shadow has to stay within ttt_shadow_target_buff                      4       // The type of buff to shadow's target should get.
 0 - None.
 1 - Heal over time.
 2 - Single respawn.
 3 - Damage bonus.
 4 - Team join.